How To Find Your Passion?

-I was always a smart kid.
+I have always been a smart kid.
 I had absolutely no problems with anything.
-I was great with languages, science and even sports.
-Everything that I was doing was extremely easy for me.
-I’ve always been the best student in a class, I’ve won many competitions, I am even the finalist of very prestigious law contents for high school students that gave me access to any collage I want (I automatically have 100% qualification points).
+Even though I was kind of a nerd, I had many friends.
+I was great with languages, science, and even sports.
+Everything that I was doing was easy for me.
+I’ve always been the best student in a class, I’ve won many contents, I am even the finalist of very prestigious law contents for high school students that gave me access to any college I want (I automatically have 100% qualification points).
 Sounds great, right?

 But trust me- it’s not.
 I wish I was bad at something, I wish something would be difficult for me.
-When you are great in everything that means that you can’t specialise in anything!
+When you are great at everything that means that you can’t specialize in anything!
 And when it comes to choosing the university, you must know what you want to do later, after graduating.
 Should I go to medical studies and become a doctor?
-Or maybe it would be better to study languages, so that I can easily get a job anywhere I want?
+Or maybe it would be better to study languages so that I can easily get a job anywhere I want?
 Or maybe I should study economics because I’ve always loved business?

 I was so, so confused when I finished high school.
-I envied all my friend who were great in something, like for example my best friend who was a mathematical genius and didn’t feel as strong in any other subject.
+I envied all my friends who were great at something specific, like for example my best friend who was a mathematical genius and didn’t feel as strong in any other subject.

-I have no idea what I want from my life.
+I had no idea what I want from my life.
 I couldn’t imagine how my future will look like.
-Except from the one thing- I knew I will be rich and travel the world but I didn’t know how will I achieve it.
+Except for the one thing- I knew I will be rich and travel the world but I didn’t know how I will achieve it.

-So this is what I had: travel the world, being wealthy and spending every minute of my life with my man.
-We both loved personal development and liked to overcome our weaknesses, so we knew our goal to achieve must be huge.
+So this is what I had: dreams to travel the world, be wealthy, and spend every minute of my life with my man.
+We both loved personal development, and we were willing to overcome our insecurities, so we knew our goal to achieve must be ambitious.

-We didn’t know that we will become full time travellers from the very beginning.
+At the very beginning, we didn’t know that we will become full-time travelers one day.
 It all happened naturally.
 It was easier with every step we took.

-Maybe we shouldn’t begin with negative things but it’s always easier to find something you don’t want to do.
-For me it was being employed.
-I terrified by the idea that I would have to wake up every morning and listen to my boss.
-I also knew that I don’t want to stay in one country,
+Maybe I shouldn’t begin with negative things but it’s always easier to find something you don’t want to do.
+For me, it was being employed.
+I was terrified by the idea that I would have to wake up every morning and do what my boss says.
+I also knew that I don’t want to stay in one country forever.

 What you don’t want to do?
 Is there something that you hate and would never ever do?
 Write it all down.

 There must be something you really, really like.
 For me, it was writing.
 I LOVE writing.
-Sitting alone in a room, in a coffee shop with a blank sheet of paper and a pen, or with my laptop.
-I’ve always been writing everyday.
-At the beginning in my diaries, later on this blog.
-I just couldn’t resist creating something new.
+Sitting alone in a room, in a coffee shop with a blank sheet of paper and a pen, or with my MacBook.
+I’ve been writing every day for a long time.
+Long before we even started this blog.
+I just couldn’t stop writing down my thoughts.

 It is refreshing for me, it helps me to get rid of all the emotions I have.
 When I am writing, I forget about everything else.
-I fly to the different world, the world of my imaginations, words and stories.
+I fly to a different world, the world of my imaginations, words, and stories.

 Do you have something that you love?
-Something that is relaxing you and make you forget about everything else?
+Something that makes you relaxed and forget about everything else?

-I know you have.
-Every one does.
+I know you have it.
+Everyone does.
 Just focus and think about it.
-Write down what came to your mind.
+Write down what comes to your mind.

 What are your life goals?
 What are the most important things that you want to achieve?
 Write them down.

-Now, when you know all these things about yourself, you can start finding your passion.
+Now, when you know all these things about yourself, you can start searching for your passion.
 Try to distance yourself from your life and look at everything you have written down from the perspective of the observer.
-What would you advice to the person who is struggling to find his passion after you have seen these notes?
+What would you advice to the person who is struggling in finding the passion?

-What kind of life would be perfect to you?
-What work can you do to realise your true potential?
-How can you find your passion and make money out of it?
+What kind of life would be perfect for you?
+What kind of work can you do to realize your true potential?
+What will help you to find your passion and make money out of it?